alinobrasil/the_graph_getting_started/The Graph Quick Start.md

 ![publish button](https://raw.githubusercontent.com/alinobrasil/the_graph_getting_started/refs/heads/main/img/studio-publish-button.webp)

-Before you can query your subgraph, Indexers need to begin serving queries on it.
-In order to streamline this process, you can curate your own subgraph using GRT.

-When publishing, you’ll see the option to curate your subgraph.
-As of May 2024, it is recommended that you curate your own subgraph with at least 3,000 GRT to ensure that it is indexed and available for querying as soon as possible.
+You'll need some ETH on Arbitrum One to create an on-chain transaction.
+The Graph's smart contracts are all on Arbitrum One, even if your subgraph is indexing data from another chain.

 ![Publish screen](https://raw.githubusercontent.com/alinobrasil/the_graph_getting_started/refs/heads/main/img/studio-publish-modal.png)

-> **Note:** The Graph's smart contracts are all on Arbitrum One, even though your subgraph is indexing data from Ethereum, BSC or any other [supported chain](https://thegraph.com/docs/en/developing/supported-networks/).
+> **Note:** When publishing, a "Partial Indexer Support" alert means subgraphs on this chain are indexed by The Graph's default indexer but not by independent indexers.
+Testnets always have this limitation.
+For mainnets, this warning will go away after a voting process enables indexer rewards for the chain, at which point you can attract multiple indexers to your subgraph.

 ## 3. Query your Subgraph